-Inspectors should consider how well the provision caters for specific groups of learners, especially those with advanced vocational skills and understanding, those with additional learning needs and learners with English as an additional language.
-Inspectors should consider the extent to which teachers might include provision for learners with little prior knowledge.
+Inspectors should consider how well the provision caters for specific groups of learners, especially those with advanced vocational and technical skills and understanding, those with additional learning needs.
+Inspectors should consider the extent to which teachers, trainers and might include provision for learners with little prior knowledge.